UK PM Johnson's meeting with Trump postponed until June: the Sun

 A possible trade trip to Australia and New Zealand by Johnson has also been scrapped, the Sun reported on Thursday.

-Reporting by Rama Venkat and Kanishka Singh in Bengaluru; Editing by Sandra Maler and Grant McCool
+Reporting by Rama Venkat and Kanishka Singh in Bengaluro and Andrew MacAskill in London; Editing by Grant McCool and Matthew Lewis